 - 1 Onion, sliced into thick rounds

-- 1 Apple, sliced thick (core it, but no need to peel)
+- 1 Tart Apple, such as Granny Smith, sliced thick (core it, but no need to peel)

 Turn on the Sauté setting.
 When hot, add the oil.

 Add the pork roast and and onion.
 Brown the roast for 2-3 minutes per side.
 Then remove it to a plate.

 Sprinkle the garlic powder, and remaining salt and pepper over the onions.